Dreaming381/Latios-Framework-Documentation/Psyshock Physics/README.md

 ### Transform Hierarchy Support

-The physics algorithms apply a local to world space conversion when capturing data from entities.
-They will also support world to local space conversion on simulation write back once simulation is supported.
+The physics algorithms are able to capture world-space transforms from child entities in hierarchies.
+They will also be able to write back new transforms to these entities once simulation is supported.

 QVVS Transform features like scale and stretch are also supported and work automatically.
 For shapes which don’t have well-defined stretch algorithms, you